 Mitochondrial dysfunction is believed to be a major contributor to the pathogenesis of numerous retinal diseases, including diabetic retinopathy, age-related macular degeneration (AMD), and glaucoma.
-Mitochondrial dysfunction is thought to begin well before any anatomical changes can be detected with current clinical methods, such as optical coherence tomography (OCT) or funduscopic examination.
+It is thought to begin well before any anatomical changes can be detected with current clinical methods, such as optical coherence tomography (OCT) or funduscopic examination.
 Once disease is detectable with these modalities, a significant percentage of retinal cells have undergone irreversible cell death.
-Thus, earlier detection of retinal disease is essential in order to implement treatment and help prevent these irreversible changes.
+Thus, earlier detection of retinal disease is essential in order to intervene early and help prevent these irreversible changes.
 Early retinal mitochondrial dysfunction can now be identified using a rapid, non-invasive retinal imaging method developed by OcuSciences, Inc. that measures retinal flavoprotein fluorescence (FPF).

 In addition to ocular disorders, mitochondrial dysfunction is associated with a large number of chronic systemic diseases: